 Reading Is Resistance is a Portland-based, home-grown organization started by educators and parents Farnell Newton and Zapoura Newton-Calvert in 2016.
-This project, inspired by the national Teaching for Change Social Justice Books Project, is rooted in a deep love for teaching, curiosity about how to learn together as a multi-racial family, and commitment to anti-racist parenting and education.
+This project is rooted in a deep love for teaching, a vision toward collective liberation, our practices learning together as a multi-racial family, and commitment to anti-racist, abolitionist, and decolonizing parenting and education.

 1. To support the efforts of grown ups (often, care givers and teaching folx) to start or expand liberatory, anti-racist home or classroom libraries & reading experiences for young readers.

 2. For the above mentioned libraries and reading experiences to seed and grow deeper conversations and opportunities for action around racial justice in our community.

 3. To explore the ways children's literature can support grown ups in recognizing and replacing and/or complicating learned dominant narratives from K12 school and and and learned gaps in knowledge and filling gaps in foundational social justice and identity learning that may not have been offered to us or cultivated in us as children.